Existence of unimodular triangulations - positive results: Examples

 To show that $G_P$ has a unimodular cover it suffices to show that every non-unimodular simplex can be covered by simplices of smaller volume.
 For this, we show that if $N$ is (the subgraph of $G$ corresponding to) a non-unimodular simplex then we can add a single edge $e$ to $N$ so that all the simplices contained in $N\cup\{e\}$ have smaller volume than $N$.

 So, let $N$ be the subgraph corresponding to a non-unimodular simplex of full dimension.
 By the previous lemma, $N$ has at least two connected components, each with an odd cycle.
 Let $N_1$ and $N_2$ be these cycles, and let $e$ be an edge of $G$ connecting them, which exists by the odd cycle condition.
 Then, $N\cup\{e\}$ has a unique affine dependence and it has, by Lemma~\ref{lemma:circuit-triangs}, two triangulations, one using $N$ as a simplex and the other not.
-In the affine dependence, $e$ is the only point having coefficient $\pm 2$.
-All others have coefficient $\pm 1$.
+In the affine dependence, $e$ is the only point having coefficient positive or negative two.
+All others have coefficients of positive or negative one.
 This implies that $N$ has twice the volume of every other simplex in $N \cup\{e\}$. \end{proof}

 However, not every polytope satisfying the odd-cycle condition has a regular unimodular triangulation.
-This was observed by Ohsugi and Hibi in \cite{0927.52018}.
+This was observed by Ohsugi and Hibi in \cite{1027.52008}.

-\begin{example}[\cite{0927.52018}] Let $G_{\rm NRUT}$ be the graph obtained from a $10$-cycle with nodes numbered consecutively by $v_0, \ldots, v_9$ by adding the edges $(v_0,v_2)$, $(v_2,v_4)$, $(v_4,v_6)$, $(v_6,v_8)$ and $(v_0,v_8)$.
+\begin{example}[\cite{1027.52008}] Let $G_{\rm NRUT}$ be the graph obtained from a $10$-cycle with nodes numbered consecutively by $v_0, \ldots, v_9$ by adding the edges $(v_0,v_2)$, $(v_2,v_4)$, $(v_4,v_6)$, $(v_6,v_8)$ and $(v_0,v_8)$.
 See Figure~\ref{fig:gnrut}.
 This graph satisfies the odd cycle condition, so its edge polytope $P_{\rm NRUT}$ is integrally closed.
 It has a vertex $p_{ab}$ corresponding to every edge $(v_a,v_b)$ in the graph.

 \begin{lemma} $P_{\rm NRUT}$ does not have a regular unimodular triangulation. \end{lemma}

 \begin{proof} The seven thick edges of Figure~\ref{fig:gnrut} form a five dimensional face $F$ of $P_{\rm NRUT}$ (they are a non-bipartite induced subgraph with six vertices) with the unique affine dependence